Dr Blair Biggar

 Football Fans and Betting

 Since the start of 2023, Blair been managing the Football Fans and Betting (FFAB) project.
 This is an NIHR-funded feasibility study of a group-based intervention delivered through professional football clubs to reduce gambling involvement among men who gamble regularly.

 LPHC on Gambling

-Since 2021, Blair has led the live experience workstream for the Lancet Public Health Commission on Gambling.
+Since 2021, Blair has worked on the Lancet Public Health Commission on Gambling.
 He has been conducting interviews with people across the world about their experiences of legacy harms related to gambling.

 Since becoming a Research Associate, Blair has also conducted and produced outputs from 2 studies.
-Firstly, he lead-authored an exploratory project on the commercial relationship between esports teams (forthcoming in the Journal of Public Health).
-Secondly, he lead-authored a quantitative project looking at women sports bettors in the UK (forthcoming in an edited collection).
+Firstly, he lead-authored an exploratory project on the commercial relationship between esports teams (early online publication avilable in the Journal of Public Health).
+Secondly, he lead-authored a quantitative project looking at women sports bettors in the UK (in press).